Folic acid and pregnancy: when to take it and what dosage?

 Is it compulsory to take folic acid during pregnancy?

-Although supplementation is not essential, it is highly recommended for pregnant women!
-Folic acid sis an essential nutrient to ensure a normal pregnancy and avoid abnormalities.
+Although supplementation is not essential, it is strongly recommended for pregnant women!
+Folic acid is an essential nutrient to ensure a normal pregnancy and avoid abnormalities.
 In terms of dosage, we recommend taking between 400 and 800 micrograms of folic acid a day during pregnancy.

 Is taking folic acid during pregnancy reimbursed?